epiverse-trace/simulist/README.md

   packages (`{epicontacts}` and `{distcrete}`) to parameterise and plot simulated data.
-- [`{epidict}`](https://github.com/R4EPI/epidict) is a package that can be used to simulate outbreak data, including linelists, in a DHIS2 format, and survey data that mimics the format by Kobo, using the function `gen_data()`.
+- [`{epidict}`](https://github.com/R4EPI/epidict) is a package that can be used to simulate outbreak data, including line lists, in a DHIS2 format, and survey data that mimics the format by Kobo, using the function `gen_data()`.
 In addition, MSF outbreak data are available in this package as data dictionaries for Acute Jaundice Syndrome,